 SECTION I MARKETING and ADVERTISING

-Mount Sunapee's marketing, advertising and sales are under the direction of a full-time year-round Marketing Manager.
-The Marketing Manager is responsible for branding and positioning Mount Sunapee in the ski industry.
+Mount Sunapee's marketing, advertising and sales are under the direction of a full-time year-round marketing team.
+The marketing team is responsible for branding and positioning Mount Sunapee in the ski industry.

 MARKETING